MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 Installation is at that point done, now you can run docker container and run some code.

-You can start the *work container*, container mount *mofem build volume* from container which has been created in the previous step
+To run code a *work container* need to be started, container mount *mofem build volume* from container which has been created in the previous step

     docker run \
     --rm=true -it \